-Jack Dorsey Explains Why Twitter Didn't Block Alex Jones, Bucking Big Tech Trend
+Twitter CEO Jack Dorsey Explains Why Alex Jones Isn't Banned, In Big Tech Exception

 Twitter CEO Jack Dorsey has explained in a series of tweets why his platform has not suspended conspiracy theorist Alex Jones or his website Infowars.
 Earlier this week, tech companies YouTube, Apple, Facebook and Spotify banned main content outlets in what Jones described as a "purge."